NEWComplete Guide

 Real-World Example

-Real-World Example — Boston, MA: Mike installed a 3-ton Mitsubishi ducted system for $12,500.
-He received a $2,000 federal tax credit, a $10,000 Mass Save rebate, and a $750 utility incentive — bringing his effective cost to negative $250.
+Real-World Example — Boston, MA: Mike installed a 3-ton Mitsubishi ducted system in 2025 for $12,500.
+He received a $2,000 federal 25C credit (claimed on his 2025 return before the OBBBA termination), a $10,000 Mass Save rebate, and a $750 utility incentive — bringing his effective cost to negative $250.
 The incentives exceeded his total project cost.
+For a 2026 install in Massachusetts, the federal 25C credit no longer applies, but Mass Save (still active) plus IRA HEAR or HOMES can still bring out-of-pocket cost very close to or below zero for income-qualified or high-efficiency installs.

 Maintenance Requirements